sophongo/sophdoc/docs/en/admin/insight/quickstart/install/knownissues.md

-1. In this version, there is a defect in **PodMonitor/insight-kubernetes-pod**: it will incorrectly create Jobs to collect metrics for all containers in Pods that are marked with `insight.opentelemetry.io/metric-scrape=true`, instead of only the containers corresponding to `insight.opentelemetry.io/metric-port`.
+1. In this version, there is a defect in **PodMonitor/insight-kubernetes-pod**: it will incorrectly create Jobs to collect metrics for all containers in Pods that are marked with `insight.opentelemetry.io/metric-scrape=true`, instead of only the containers proper to `insight.opentelemetry.io/metric-port`.

 2. After PodMonitor is declared, **PrometheusOperator** will pre-configure some service discovery configurations.